 There are over 1700 movie reviews on this blog.
-I’d say the majority of the time I complain about how slow paced movies are not for me and my scores usually reflect those feelings.
+I’d say the majority of the time, I complain about how slow-paced movies are not for me and my scores usually reflect those feelings.
 No Country for Old Men will definitely be an exception to the rule.

-I had totally forgot this was about a drug deal gone bad and a briefcase worth two million dollars.
+I had totally forgotten this was about a drug deal gone bad and a briefcase worth two million dollars.
 I thought the cat and mouse game between Anton (Bardem) and Llewelyn (Brolin) was brilliantly written and acted out.
 The characters used their surroundings and tricks to enhance the tension of the chase.
-Just when you thought one had the upper hand, you come to find out the other has made up ground and the pair are separated by a thin margin of error.
+Just when you thought one had the upper hand, you come to find out the other has made up ground, and the pair are separated by a thin margin of error.